 Edgio Sites provides Next, Nuxt, and Nuxt3 integrations through which you can deploy your websites and applications to Edgio.
 Getting started with Edgio Sites involves initializing your Edgio property through our CLI.
 Our CLI will then automatically detect your framework and configure your app accordingly.

 Edgio allows you to cache and deliver your content through any of our points of presence (POPs) around the world.
-However, your serverless code will run in one of the following global regions:
+However, your Edgio cloud code will run in one of the following global regions:

 - Americas: Eastern US and Western US